Sidsharma11/Election-analysis/README.md

 like voter turnout percentage in India.
 As a data analyst in the company, the task is to  generate meaningful insights from data.

+## Dataset Understanding
+The dataset consist of 3 csv fies.

 ## Steps Performed
 ### Date Cleaning:
 Step 1: Peformed task such as appending the two tables,Clean,trim,replace values etc.